code-423n4/2025-06-chainlink/README.md

   - Cancellation of a project's withdrawal
   - Removal of a project from the `BUILDClaim` factory
   - Closure of the `BUILDClaim` factory
+  - Replacement of a project administrator by the factory administrator
+  - Scheduling of a withdrawal to a replaced project administrator address for recovery

 ## Main invariants